efung/gnufmuffin.com/_posts/2019-01-23-old-fashioned-apple-pie.md

 To fit our busy schedule, I decided to weigh, peel, core, and quarter the apples on Tuesday evening.
 My thinking was to get the time-consuming steps out of the way, and leave the slicing of the apples until the next morning.
-To fruther discourage browning, I tossed the fruit with lemon juice while they were inside the plastic bag.
+To further discourage browning, I tossed the fruit with lemon juice while they were inside the plastic bag.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/gnuf/32039836547" title="Granny Smith apples for pie"><img src="https://farm8.staticflickr.com/7860/32039836547_6102c41c17_z.jpg" width="480" height="640" alt="Granny Smith apples for pie"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>